-Phonebook Download
+Phonebook Download - Single Entry

-UConnectTM allows the user to download entries from their phone via Bluetooth.
-To use this feature, press the "Phone" button and say "Phonebook Download."
-System prompts "Ready to accept vcard entry via Bluetooth..."
-The system is now ready to accept phonebook entries from your phone using the Bluetooth Object

-Exchange Profile (OBEX).
-Please see your phone owners' manual for specific instructions on how to send these entries from your phone.
+If equipped and supported by your phone, uconnect® phone allows the user to download entries from their phone via Bluetooth®.
+To use this feature, press the PHONE button and say "Phonebook Download."
+The system prompts, "Ready to accept "V" card entry via Bluetooth®..."
+The system is now ready to accept phonebook entries from your phone using the Bluetooth® Object Exchange Profile (OBEX).
+Please see your phone Owner's Manual for specific instructions on how to send these entries from your phone.

-- Phone handset must support Bluetooth OBEX transfers of phonebook entries to use this feature. - Some phones cannot send phonebook entries if they are already connected to any system via Bluetooth, and you may see a message on the phone display that the Bluetooth link is busy.
-In this case, the user must first disconnect or drop the Bluetooth connection to the UConnectTM and then send the address book entry via Bluetooth.
-Please see your phone owners' manual for specific instructions on how to drop the Bluetooth connection. - If the phonebook entry is longer than 24 characters it will be use only the first 24 characters.
+- The phone handset must support Bluetooth® OBEX transfers of phonebook entries to use this feature. - Some phones cannot send phonebook entries if they are already connected to any system via Bluetooth®, and you may see a message on the phone display that the Bluetooth® link is busy.
+In this case, the user must first disconnect or drop the Bluetooth® connection to the uconnect® phone, and then send the address book entry via Bluetooth®.
+Please see your phone Owner's Manual for specific instructions on how to drop the Bluetooth® connection. - If the phonebook entry is longer than 24 characters, it will only use the first 24 characters.